mfullford/tunr_relationships/README.md

 Just like artists need to highlight the hit songs they are associated with, managers need to highlight the hit artists they are associated with.

 First, we need to create a ``has many`` relationship between managers and artists.
 Try to do this without looking at the Sprint above first, then correct as needed.
+Don't forget to run `dbSetup.js`, or you won't be able to finish the next steps.

-Now we have a ``has_many`` relationship between ``Manager`` and ``Artist``, so let's add an unordered list of the manager's songs to ``managers/show.ejs``.
+Now we have a ``has_many`` relationship between ``Manager`` and ``Artist``, so we need to seed our DB a little differently.
+Add Pavarotti to Ricky Bobby's roster.
+Try to do this without looking at the Sprint above first, then correct as needed.

+>**Hint:** Maybe the manager should be created first now, then we can pass its id into the artist creation function in a `.then` clause.
+Once this is done, do we even need to call `artistCreate()` at the bottom of `seed.js`?

+Now, let's add an unordered list of the manager's songs to ``managers/show.ejs``.
 Again, try to do this without looking at the Sprint above, then correct as needed.

 #### Sprint 3 Manager Ads
 Last but not least let's start adding some revenue to Tunr.
 We're enabling managers to create